determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-requirements.rst

 -  Support for an RPM or Debian-based package installer
 -  Java 1.8 or greater
 -  Sudo is configured to process configuration files present in the ``/etc/sudoers.d`` directory
--  Access to the Slurm or PBS command line interface for the cluster
+-  Access to the Slurm or PBS command-line interface for the cluster
 -  Access to a cluster-wide file system with a consistent path names across the cluster

 .. _proxy-config-requirements: